 We performed a comparison between Datadog and OpenText SiteScope based on real PeerSpot user reviews.

-Find out in this report how the two Application Performance Monitoring (APM) and Observability solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Having a clear view, not only of our infrastructure but our apps and services as well, has brought a great added value to our customers."
+Find out in this report how the two Application Performance Monitoring (APM) and Observability solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."This is definitely a good product and I would consider them one of the leaders within the application monitoring and cloud monitoring space."

 "The most valuable feature of OpenText SiteScope is that it is easy to manage and user-friendly."